Xastir/Xastir/INSTALL.md

 Ignore those for now unless you need to change the Language.

 OK, Xastir should show up on your screen at this point.
-We're assuming that you're already running X-Windows graphical environment at this point.
+We're assuming that you're already running the X Window System environment at this point.
 If you're in command-line Linux/Unix only, Xastir won't run.